St3phy831/MyFridge/README.md

 ### Challenges:
-- I was stuck on how to pass the item added by the user to the Refrigerator Fragment to be able to add and save data to be displayed, so I used a bundle to pass the data and open the Activity so the user could se that their item was added.
+- I was stuck on how to pass the item added by the user to the Refrigerator Fragment to be able to add and save data to be displayed, so I used a bundle to pass the data and open the Activity so the user could see that their item was added.

 - Another challenge I had was reusing my Refrigerator Activity, so I had to send a bundle from the Refrigerator Fragment with a keyword of its designated category.
 This allowed me to save the items